Online Learning and Control for Data-Augmented Quadrotor Model: DATA-AUGMENTED QUADROTOR MODEL AND PREDICTIVE CONTROL

-We treat the vector $\rgpparam$ as a parameter of the $\frgp$ model.
+Given we want to update the control algorithm online with the new RGP model, it would be computationally inefficient to reconstruct the OCP at each control time step, therefore, we treat the vector $\rgpparam/$ as a parameter of the $\frgp/$ model.
 In this way, we change the parameters of the nonlinear optimization problem at each control time step $k$ as the RGP ensemble is updated.
 The process of computing the control using MPC and updating its RGP model is shown in Algorithm \ref{alg:control}.
 We refer to this approach as \namergp/ and as \namegp/ when a pre-trained GP is used.